beckymun/datasharing/README.md

 How to share data with a statistician
 ===========
+*This is a fork of the original project and edited by beckymun*

 This is a guide for anyone who needs to share data with a statistician or data scientist.
 The target audiences I have in mind are: